MadhuraPakrashi/Jira_MadgicalTechdom_Project/README.md

-The provided code is a Python script that includes several libraries and defines a Flask application for managing Jira tickets.
-Here's a breakdown of its components:
+The provided code is a Python script that interacts with Jira, a project management and issue tracking tool.
+It uses the Flask framework to create a web application that fetches and manages Jira tickets.

-    1. Importing necessary libraries: The script imports various libraries including base64, requests, json, requests.auth, Flask, and mysql.connector.
+Here is a breakdown of the code:

-    2. Creating a Flask application instance: An instance of the Flask application is created with the name app.
+    1. The necessary libraries are imported, including base64, requests, json, Flask, and mysql.connector.

-    3. Jira class: This class represents a Jira ticket management system.
-It includes methods for retrieving and managing Jira tickets.
-It also establishes a connection to a MySQL database.
+    2. An instance of the Flask application is created.

-    4. Flask route: The script defines a route in the Flask application using the @app.route() decorator.
-The route is set to the root path ("/").
+    3. The code defines a class called Jira, which encapsulates methods to interact with Jira tickets.

-    5. show_tickets(): This function is associated with the defined route.
-It retrieves the number of results per page from the request parameters and uses the Jira class to fetch and store the tickets in the MySQL database.
-It then renders the "tickets.html" template with the retrieved tickets and the specified number of results per page.
+    4. The Jira class constructor initializes various attributes, including Jira credentials, API endpoints, MySQL database connection details, and page variables.

-    6. Jira class methods: The Jira class includes several methods:
+    5. The get_issues method retrieves Jira tickets using a provided JQL (Jira Query Language) query.
+It makes paginated requests to the Jira API and returns a list of issues.

-        a. __init__(): Initializes the Jira class, sets up Jira credentials and MySQL database connection.
+    6. The show_previous_page and show_next_page methods update the current page number and retrieve Jira tickets from the database based on the specified number of results per page.

-        b. get_issues(): Retrieves Jira tickets by sending requests to the Jira API and returns the fetched issues.
+    7. The get_tickets_from_database method retrieves Jira tickets from a MySQL database.
+It accepts the number of results per page and the current page number as parameters.

-        c. show_previous_page(): Decreases the current page number and returns the tickets from the database for the updated page.
+    8. The get_all_jira_tickets method fetches all Jira tickets from the Jira API and returns them as a list.

-        d. show_next_page(): Increases the current page number and returns the tickets from the database for the updated page.
+    9. The change_ticket_status method updates the status of a ticket from "Open" to "Close" in Jira using the API.
+It requires the ticket key and a comment.

-        e. get_tickets_from_database(): Retrieves tickets from the MySQL database based on the specified number of results per page and current page.
+    10. The fetch_and_store_tickets method fetches Jira tickets from the Jira API and stores them in a MySQL database.
+It also updates existing tickets in the database if they already exist.

-        f. get_all_jira_tickets(): Retrieves all Jira tickets, inserts them into the MySQL database, and updates existing tickets.
+    11. The get_total_pages method calculates the total number of pages based on the number of results per page.

-        g. change_ticket_status(): Changes the status of a Jira ticket and adds a comment using the Jira API.
+    12. An instance of the Jira class is created.

-        h. fetch_and_store_tickets(): Fetches and stores Jira tickets into the MySQL database, truncating the existing data.
+    13. The Flask route '/' is defined.
+It handles requests to display Jira tickets.
+It retrieves the specified number of results per page and current page number from the query parameters.
+If the fetch_tickets query parameter is present, it fetches and stores Jira tickets before redirecting to the same page.
+It also handles previous and next page navigation.

-    6. Instantiating the Jira class: An instance of the Jira class is created.
+    14. Finally, the Flask application is run in debug mode if the script is executed directly.

-    7. Flask application execution: The Flask application is run by calling app.run(), allowing the script to be executed as a standalone application.
+The code sets up a web application that allows users to view and manage Jira tickets through a browser interface.
+It fetches tickets from the Jira API, stores them in a MySQL database, and provides pagination functionality for navigating through the tickets.